JamesLTaylor/QuantSA/Documentation/pages/home/home_code_intro.md

 ### QuantSA.CoreExtensions

 Extension methods of objects implemented in Core that we want to exist completely independently of the valuation framework.
 For example a closed for option price.
-Calibrators will typically be implemented in CoreExtensions as well since they are likely to require such closed for expressions.
+Calibrators will typically be implemented in CoreExtensions as well since they are likely to require such closed form expressions.

 ## Project details - Shared